redpanda-data/connect/docs/processors/README.md

   - 0
 ```

-Cherry pick a set of parts from messages by their index.
-Indexes larger than the
+Cherry pick a set of messages from a batch by their index.
+Indexes larger than
-number of parts are simply ignored.
+the number of messages are simply ignored.

-The selected parts are added to the new message in the same order as the
+The selected parts are added to the new message batch in the same order as the
 selection array.
 E.g. with 'parts' set to [ 2, 0, 1 ] and the message parts
 [ '0', '1', '2', '3' ], the output will be [ '2', '0', '1' ].

-If none of the selected parts exist in the input message (resulting in an empty
+If none of the selected parts exist in the input batch (resulting in an empty
-output message) the message is dropped entirely.
+output message) the batch is dropped entirely.

-Part indexes can be negative, and if so the part will be selected from the end
+Message indexes can be negative, and if so the part will be selected from the
-counting backwards starting from -1.
-E.g. if index = -1 then the selected part
+end counting backwards starting from -1.
+E.g. if index = -1 then the selected
-will be the last part of the message, if index = -2 then the part before the
+part will be the last part of the message, if index = -2 then the part before
-last element with be selected, and so on.
+the last element with be selected, and so on.

 ## `sleep`